"Every human is an artist. And this is the main art that we have: the creation of our story."

+I received a masters in Marriage, Family, and Child Therapy from Phillips Graduate Institute outside Los Angeles in 1995 and am licensed as such in the state of Oregon.
 My graduate program and continuing studies reinforced my natural inclination toward integrative, systemic approaches that include thinking patterns, emotions; reactivity, biological systems, relationships to self and others, gender/cultural influences, and what might be called an "innate wisdom" that's inside everyone of us.
-The mid-90s were the beginning of an exciting time for brain research and the development of innovative psychotherapies, resulting in greater optimism for humans' ability to heal and thrive.
+The mid-90s were the beginning of an exciting time for brain research and the development of innovative psychotherapies, resulting in greater optimism for a person’s ability to heal and thrive.
 I feel very lucky to have entered the field at this time.

 Since the 90s, I've been dedicated to learning a variety of "cutting edge" approaches with significant emphasis on the Internal Family Systems (IFS) Therapy model.
 Having trained early on with the Model’s creator, Richard Schwartz, PhD, I went on to become a Lead Trainer for the IFS Institute in the United States and abroad.
 I am the principal author of the IFS Institute Level 1 Training Manual and have created workshops and retreats based on my “Unburdened System” mandala representing the positive impact of this wonderful process.